-- a.
-Any Councilmember may raise with the Chairperson, either in writing or orally, a question whether an action of a Councilmember warrants an informal discussion with a Councilmember about the conduct in question.
-The Chairperson shall within 14 days determine whether to take no action, to have an informal discussion with the Councilmember with one other member of the Administration Committee present, or, because of the nature of the conduct, to request that a written, sworn, and signed statement of the Councilmember raising the issue be required.
-If no action is taken or an informal discussion takes place, the Chairperson shall report the general details of the complaint and action taken, absent identifying information of the Councilmember who raised the issue and the Councilmember who is the subject of the complaint; this report shall be made at the next meeting of the Administrative Committee. - b.
-Any Councilmember may file a written, sworn, and signed statement with the Council Administration Committee requesting counseling of another Councilmember for allegations concerning violations of law, ordinance, Council Ethics Rules or Council Administrative Rules.
+a.
+Any Council member may raise with the Chair of the Council Administration Committee, either in writing or orally, a question whether an action of a Council member warrants an informal discussion with a Council member about the conduct in question.
+The Chair shall within 14 days determine whether to take no action, to have an informal discussion with the Council member with one other member of the Council Administration Committee present, or, because of the nature of the conduct, to request that a written, sworn, and signed statement of the Council member raising the issue be required.
+If no action is taken or an informal discussion takes place, the Chair shall report the general details of the complaint and action taken, absent identifying information of the Council member who raised the issue and the Council member who is the subject of the complaint; this report shall be made at the next meeting of the Council Administrative Committee.

+- b.
+Any Council member may file a written, sworn, and signed statement with the Council Administration Committee requesting counseling of another Council member for allegations concerning violations of law, Council Ethics Rules, or Council Administrative Rules, or other conduct that is unbecoming of a Council member.
 The sworn statement must be on personal knowledge and state fully the matter to be subject to consideration. - c.
-On receipt of a Councilmember's sworn statement seeking counseling of another Councilmember for alleged violation(s), the Chairperson of the Council Administration Committee will: - i.
-Review the sworn statement as to proper form, determining whether the allegation(s) fall under the scope of the Council Administration Committee as defined through this Rule, or through the Council Ethics or Administrative Rules, and if proper: - ii.
-Provide a copy of the sworn statement to the named Councilmember with a request to provide the Chairperson of the Council Administration Committee within fourteen (14) days receipt of the request with a written, sworn response to the allegation(s). - d.
-On receipt of the Councilmember's sworn response, the Chairperson shall determine whether to send the request to the Council Administration Committee for an investigation as set forth below, to have informal discussion with the Councilmember with one other member of the Administration Committee present, or to take no action.
-The Chairperson shall be required to decide upon a course of action not more than 10 days from the date of receipt of the Councilmember's sworn response to the allegation(s).
+On receipt of a Council member's sworn statement seeking counseling of another Council member, the Chair of the Council Administration Committee will: - i.
+Review the sworn statement as to proper form, determining whether the allegations fall under the scope of the Council Administration Committee as defined through this rule, or through the Council Ethics Rules or Council Administrative Rules, and if so: - ii.
+Provide a copy of the sworn statement to the named Council member with a request to provide the Chair of the Council Administration Committee within 14 days receipt of the request a written, sworn response to the allegations. - d.
+On receipt of the Council member's sworn response, the Chair shall determine whether to send the request to the Council Administration Committee for an investigation as set forth below, to have informal discussion with the Council member with one other member of the Council Administration Committee present, or to take no action.
+The Chair shall be required to decide upon a course of action not more than 10 days from the date of receipt of the Council member's sworn response to the allegations.

-If the Chairperson decides to take no action, the Chairperson will notify the Council Administration Committee of the allegation and the reasons for that decision as well as the Councilmember involved in the matter.
+If the Chair decides to take no action, the Chair will notify the Council Administration Committee of the allegations and the reasons for that decision as well as the Council member that is the has been referred for counseling.

-If the Chairperson decides to have informal counseling, the Chairperson will notify the Council Administration Committee of the allegation and the reasons for that decision as well as the Councilmember involved in the matter.
+If the Chair decides to have informal counseling, the Chair will notify the Council Administration Committee of the allegations and the reasons for that decision as well as the Council member referred for counseling.